Active Weather Alerts

 River Flood Warning

-...FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE... * WHAT...Moderate flooding is occurring and forecasted to continue. * WHERE...Fox River from Johnsburg downstream to Red Gate Road in St. Charles, including the Algonquin Lock & Dam tailwater gauge. * WHEN...Until further notice. * IMPACTS...At 12.0 feet, Structures threatened along River Street, Johnson Street, and Maiden Lane in East Dundee.
-North Harrison Street threatened near Riverside Park in Algonquin.
-Washington Street threatened in Carpentersville.
-Water Street, Edwards Avenue, and Elgin Avenue threatened in East Dundee.
-Bayview Road threatened in Elgin.
-Low-lying areas of Festival Park are threatened in Elgin. * ADDITIONAL DETAILS... - At 7:30 PM CDT Sunday the stage was 11.5 feet. - Forecast...The river is expected to continue gradually rising through the week, and may approach Major flood stage toward the end of the week. - Flood stage is 9.5 feet. - http://www.weather.gov/safety/flood &&
+...FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE... * WHAT...Moderate flooding is occurring and moderate flooding is forecast. * WHERE...Fox River from Johnsburg downstream to Red Gate Road in St. Charles, including the Algonquin Lock & Dam tailwater gauge. * WHEN...Until further notice. * IMPACTS...At 11.5 feet, Residences threatened along Oceola Drive in Algonquin.
+A few residences threatened along McBride Street in Elgin.
+Jayne Street and Beach Drive threatened in Algonquin.
+River Street threatened in East Dundee.
+Jerusha Avenue threatened in Elgin.
+Fox River Trail threatened between East Dundee and Elgin. * ADDITIONAL DETAILS... - At 7:30 PM CDT Monday the stage was 11.6 feet. - Recent Activity...The river has been falling slowly over the last few days. - Forecast...The river is expected to continue a slow fall over the next several days. - Flood stage is 9.5 feet. - http://www.weather.gov/safety/flood &&

 Flood Warning

-...FLOOD WARNING REMAINS IN EFFECT UNTIL 1 PM CDT SATURDAY... * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of northeast Illinois, including the following counties, Lake IL and McHenry. * WHEN...Until 100 PM CDT Saturday Apr 25. * IMPACTS...Numerous roads, yards, structures, and park land are expected to flood along the Fox River Chain of Lakes. * ADDITIONAL DETAILS... - At 1202 PM CDT, River gauges along the Fox River Chain of Lakes indicated slowly rises water levels due to recent rainfall across the area. - Water levels may near major flood stage by the middle of next week and remain above flood stage potentially for several weeks.
-Impacts from this flood may be similar to those experienced in May of 1973, October of 1986, or June of 2008. - Some locations that will experience flooding include areas along the Fox River Chain of Lakes, including Nippersink Lake, Fox Lake, Pistakee Lake, Petite Lake, Lake Marie, Channel Lake, and Lake Catherine. - http://www.weather.gov/safety/flood PRECAUTIONARY/PREPAREDNESS ACTIONS...
-Now is the time to prepare for flooding that hasn't occurred in several years.
-Residents living along the immediate shorelines of the Fox River Chain of Lakes need to take precautions to protect property including moving valuables to higher ground.
-Turn around, don't drown when encountering flooded roads.
-Most flood deaths occur in vehicles. &&
+...FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE... * WHAT...Flooding caused by excessive rainfall continues. * WHERE...A portion of northeast Illinois, including the following counties, Lake IL and McHenry. * WHEN...Until further notice. * IMPACTS...Numerous roads, yards, structures, and areas of park land are flooding along the Fox River Chain of Lakes.
+Flooding is expected to continue at least through the end of this week. * ADDITIONAL DETAILS... - At 216 PM CDT, River gauges along the Fox River Chain of Lakes indicated that water levels continue to slowly fall, with water levels just above moderate flood stage. - The latest forecast from the Illinois Department of Natural Resources indicates that water levels should continue to slowly fall this week.
+Water levels may near flood stage by this weekend. - Some locations that will experience flooding include areas along the Fox River Chain of Lakes, including Nippersink Lake, Fox Lake, Pistakee Lake, Petite Lake, Lake Marie, Channel Lake, and Lake Catherine. - http://www.weather.gov/safety/flood &&

 Local Radar